 Nostalgia can be a trap.
 “While men may develop their early impressions more systematically, and find conformation in various quarters, they’ll seldom look at the world afresh, or use new categories in deciphering it," he writes.
 "Half our standards come from our first masters, and the other half from our first loves.”

-Sometimes, conscious will not even play into it, just as the sheep jumps a wall because its peers have done so.
+Sometimes, we don't even get as far as thinking for ourselves, just as the sheep jumps a wall because its peers have done so.
 Santayana warns of falling into "sentimental physics," the notion that happiness and freedom arise solely from hard labor.